yfractal/blog/blog/2022-05-03-slack-incident-reading-note.md

 # Slack’s Incident on 2-22-22 Reading Note

-## Why?
+## Why reading incident report is interesting?

-We can learn many things from an incident report, such as how to react to the incident, peek at the architecture, and analyze problems in the real case.
+We can learn many things from an incident report, such as how to react to an incident, review architecture, and analyze problems in a real case.

-Have to say, it is much more enjoyable to learn from others' incidents.
+Have to say, it is much more enjoyable to learn from others' incident report.

 ## Affect

 On February 22, 2022 from 6:00 AM PST to 9:14 AM PST, some customers can't access Slack[2].

-## Roughly Timeline
+## Rough Timeline

-1. user tickets
+1. received user tickets
-2. alarms received
+2. received alarms
-3. detected database suffers higher load than usual
+3. detedted database suffers higher load than usual
 4. query timeout, DB overloaded
-5. decrease the requests acceptance rate
+5. detected the requests acceptance rate => DB back to normal
-6. increase the rate => DB overloaded again
+6. increased the rate => DB overloaded again
-7. decrease the rate => back to normal => increase by smaller increments
+7. decreased the rate => back to normal => increase by small steps

 ## The Architecture

-Let's go through how the cach works briefly.

-### Read

-For reading, should be something like:
+The backend server will query the cache first, if the cache missed, query the DB.

 ```
 v = get(k)